Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/3-Consensus-Authoring-slides.md

 - Permissionless (or so we thought)
 - Requires an external scarce resource: Energy
 - Blind: Nobody knows the next author until the moment they publish their block
-- Expensive to author competing forks
+- Expensive to author competing forks - Clear incentive

 Notes:
 On the surface one big strength of PoW is that anyone can spin up a node and join at any time without anyone's permission.
 This is clearly how it was described in the whitepaper.
 In practice, many systems now have such a high hashrate that your home computer is useless.
 It is now permissioned by who can afford and acquire the right hardware.